 Infectious joint disease and immune-mediated joint disease are treated differently.
 Therefore, it is crucial that the diagnosis be correct.
 The immune-suppressive drugs used to treat the immune-mediated disease may allow the infectious type of disease to thrive.

 Degenerative joint disease can sometimes be halted or prevented by surgery when joint malformations are apparent.
 If surgery is not indicated, relief can be achieved with analgesics, exercise, rest and diet.
 However, even over-the-counter medications should never be used without the advice of a veterinarian.

-Pain management is often used in the treatment of canine arthritis.
-The latest in conventional pain relievers for canine arthritis include: Rimadyl, Adequan and Palaprin.
-They are only available from veterinarians and may not effective for all patients.
+PupLife does not advise on medicines for pets and highly recommends that you always obtain medical advice from a qualified veterinarian.
 It should be noted that NSAID’s (non-steroidal anti-inflammatory drugs) including Rimadyl, Naproxen and aspirin can have serious side-effects.
 GI inflammation and ulcers, liver damage and kidney disease are just a few of the complications that may arise from the use of these commonly prescribed painkillers.

 Rimadyl (generic name carprofen) is often prescribed by veterinarians because of its ability to relieve pain with few side effects.
 As with many drugs, blood tests to determine healthy liver function are a cautionary measure during long-term use.

 Adequan (polysulfated glycosaminoglycan) is given by injection.
 It relieves the pain of arthritis and has the ability to bind to damaged cartilage and aid in repair.
 It works to block destructive enzymes that cause inflammation and encourages the production of healthy joint fluid.